fso2000/fso2000.github.io/README.md

 Hosted on GitHub.

 Jekyll was used to generate and format the Blog and pages.

-I used Markdown to create posts for my Blog Page.
+Markdown was used to create posts for my Blog Page.